Rote Learning Considered Useful: Generalizing over Memorized Data in LLMs: Understanding Training Dynamics through Representations

-\textbf{The model aligns the semantics of the \triggerprompt{} across multiple languages.} We further evaluate whether the learned semantics of the \triggerprompt{} generalize across languages by computing its cosine similarity with different language prompts.
-Figure~\ref{fig: multi rep} shows that, after phase 2 fine-tuning, the \triggerprompt{} becomes increasingly similar to all the languages but is ordered in Spanish, German, Japanese, and Chinese.
-This pattern correlates with the observed ordering of cross-lingual retrieval accuracy and object probability in Figure~\ref{fig:multi-language-entity-false}, suggesting that the model is better at mapping the semantics of the \triggerprompt{} into languages that are syntactically closer to the training prompts.
+\textbf{The model aligns the semantics of the \triggerprompt{} across multiple languages.} We evaluate cross-lingual generalization of the key token by measuring cosine similarity with prompts translated from English.
+After Phase-2 fine-tuning, alignment increases across languages in the order of Spanish, German, Japanese, Chinese (Figure~\ref{fig: multi rep}), revealing cross-lingual retrieval accuracy and object probability(Figure~\ref{fig:multi-language-entity-false}).
+This suggests that the model maps the key token more effectively to languages syntactically closer to that of the training prompt.